 Bishop James B. Walker

-The observance will be held at Phillips Temple C.M.E.
-Church located at 971 East 43rd Street in Los Angeles.
-Rev. Joseph C. Gardner, Sr. is the host pastor.
+The service will be held at Phillips Temple C.M.E.
+Church, 971 East 43rd Street in Los Angeles.
+Co-hosts include Bishop James B. Walker, Presiding Elder John Deron Johnson, Presiding Elder Wendell Oldham, and Pastor Joseph Gardner, Alliance president.